igor-korolev/algo/README.md

-# Algorithms (in Python).
+# Algorithms (in Python)
-#### This repository contains my different algorithms implementations.
+#### This repository contains my implementations of different algorithms

-For educational purposes and for use as notes.
+I code it for educational purposes and for use as notes